speedreader/jenRator/README.md

 # jenRator

-Package for giving someone (or yourself) a reminder
+Package for giving someone (or yourself) a reminde
-# jenRator
-# jenRator